 He also had a great sense of humour.
 When we trespassed on private property and snuck up to peek in the windows of Allerton Hall in Yorkshire, just because I was curious to see the former headquarters of the Canadian Bomber 6 Group, Russ said: “Now, if the groundskeeper comes along, I’ll pretend that I’m senile and my last wish in life is to see Allerton Hall.
 And then you tell him that your poor old Dad has never been the same in his head since the war!”
 Fortunately, we weren’t caught.

 One of the places we visited was RAF Medmenham, the headquarters for aerial photo interpretation and the setting for my novel, Bird’s Eye View.
 So naturally we had our photo taken in front of the stately mansion, which is now a luxury hotel called Danesfield House.
-(Next week, I'll describe RAF Medmenham and the role it played in World War Two).
+(To read about this wonderful place, click: Medmenham: Where the Magic Happened.)

 Before I continue, here’s some biographical information about Russ, from his lovely eulogy, written by his son Brian Jeffs.

 Russell Jeffs was born in Canterbury on December 7, 1913.
 On leaving school, he worked as a journalist while learning to fly.
 He joined the City of London Auxiliary Air Force Fighter Squadron in 1932 and transferred to the RAF’s High-Speed Monoplane Flight in 1935.

 Russ always had a reputation for being a tad impulsive.
 Before the war, he and his wife were spending the day with their friends.
 The ladies headed off to do some shopping while the men went to the nearest pub.
 At the appointed meeting place, the men never showed up.